Behavioral and Social Sciences

 PI: Shirley Longlett, LCPC

-- SIU HealthCare, Quincy Family Medicine, participates in gathering information on child screenings in participation with the Illinois Children’s Health Care Foundation Mental Health Initiative Grant.
+- SIU HealthCare, SIU Center for Family Medicine - Quincy, participates in gathering information on child screenings in participation with the Illinois Children’s Health Care Foundation Mental Health Initiative Grant.

 - Screenings done during well child checks have a current completion rate of 98%